 At the time, I covered YuYuYu with the impression that Season 2 would be as far as I go.
 There are apparently a bunch of light novel spin-offs and a couple canonically questionable comedy spin-off anime; maybe someday I’ll cover those for the blog.
-As far as the main TV show is concerned however, I really did think I’d be done with the 25 episodes that comprised the show at the time.
+As far as the main TV show is concerned however, I really did think I’d be done with the 25 episodes that comprised it at the time.
 Bear in mind that by 2020, YuYuYu had been off the air for three years.
 That’s more than enough time for anime fans to assume they ain’t getting more of their favorite series.
 To my surprise and while I was in the middle of covering Season 2, a third season got announced!
-Fast forward another year and here we are with Yuki Yuna is a Hero: Great Mankai Chapter (which doesn’t sound ominous at all…).
+So here I am with Yuki Yuna is a Hero: Great Mankai Chapter (which doesn’t sound ominous at all…).

 Judging from this premiere, it’s possible the staff have been thinking that as well.